vimotest/viewmodel-classification/step4_data_extraction/tradeoffs/benefits/Reduced_Energy_Consumption.md

 # Reduced Energy Consumption

+## Summary
-Through remote viewmodels, the energy consumption of applications can be reduced.
+Through remote ViewModels the energy consumption of applications can be reduced.

+## Used By
+* Paper: RMVRVM – A Paradigm for Creating Energy Efficient User Applications Connected to Cloud through REST API